The Benefits of Connecting Youths and Seniors

 A great place to start is by connecting schools and care homes within your local community.
 Think of some simple ways in which they can communicate even if they are unable to visit due to social distancing measures.

 Christmas is an ideal time to reach out to the elderly.
-Perhaps you could encourage your children to make their own Christmas cards and send them to your local care home?
+Perhaps you can encourage your children to make their own Christmas cards and send them to your local care home?
 This would be a lovely way to brighten someone’s spirits and make them feel less lonely or forgotten.

 Keep up to date with our latest news & events